Amannor/quantlib_sandbox/README.md

 A wild shot at Quant-Lib (and some financial code)

-The BS.oy implementation is based on this: http://gouthamanbalaraman.com/blog/european-option-binomial-tree-quantlib-python.html
+The BS.py implementation is based on this: http://gouthamanbalaraman.com/blog/european-option-binomial-tree-quantlib-python.html